Brazil

 In October 2022, general elections for the presidency, state governorships, House of Representatives, state legislatures and two-thirds of the Federal Senate took place.
 The presidential election was characterized by polarization and protests and the use of social media to disseminate fake news to influence the public´s opinion.
 As a result, the Brazilian Superior Electoral Court (TSE) created a channel on their website to demystifying fake news and publications shared on social media.

-In 2024, Brazil will hold in the presidency of the G20 for the next term.
-This is the first time that the country will be part of the leadership of the group of the world’s largest economies, with significant opportunities for Brazil to lead discussions on major global challenges, such as climate change, international security, national indebtedness, digital transition, and poverty alleviation.
-The C20 is an engagement group of the G20 through which CSOs, including those from Brazil, can voice their demands before the G20 leadership related to social and economic development.
+In 2024, Brazil will be in the presidency of the G20 for its next term.
+For the first time, the country will be part of the leadership of the group of the world’s largest economies, with significant opportunities to lead discussions on major global challenges, such as climate change, international security, national indebtedness, digital transitions, and poverty alleviation.
+G20 Engagement Group are the vehicles through which CSOs can voice their demands before the G20 leadership related to social and economic development.

 This Civic Freedom Monitor (CFM) country note was made possible through the research conducted by Szazi Bechara Storto Reicher Figueirêdo Lopes Advogados.